ice-energy/jreed/content_pub/post/post_011/MikroTik_Client.md

 ---

-# Initial Connections

-*Plug the ethernet of the MikroTik in to your existing network.*

-Plug into an existing port on your switch or your router.
-The discovery of the MikroTik device seems to work better when it is plugged in.

-You could also plug the ethernet direct in to your PC.
-I have verified it works too.
+# Make sure the PapaBear router is Configured and Setup

+One of the Key steps in setting up the MikroTik Client is the act of pairing it with the PapaBear Router.
+In order to do this, the PapaBear router must be up and working.

+> If it is not up and discoverable, this Client installation will not work.

 ---